 Do not go into sunlight during peak times.
 This is usually between 10 am and 4 pm in most areas.

-Using sunscreens with sun protection factor (SPF) on skin that will be exposed to the sun.
-Ask your doctor what SPF level you should look for.
+Use a sunscreen with broad spectrum sun protection factor (SPF) on skin that will be exposed to the sun.
+Your care team will help you find the right one.

-Wearing sunglasses that block 99% or 100% of UVA and UVB rays to protect your eyes.
+Wear sunglasses that block 99 to 100% of UVA and UVB rays.

 Reduce Your Risk of Infection

 Wash hands thoroughly and often.
-Hand washing is the most effective method of decreasing the chance of catching colds and flu.
+Hand washing is the best way to lower the chance of catching colds and the flu.
 Carry hand sanitizer for times when washing is not convenient.

-Try to avoid crowds, especially during cold and flu season.
+Try to stay away crowds, especially during cold and flu season.

-Avoid touching eyes, mouth, and nose to after coming in contact with surfaces or objects.
+Avoid touching the eyes, mouth, and nose after touching surfaces or objects.

 check with your doctor